-If you’ve been bitten by the Garmin bug and want a matching cadence sensor to go with your new Edge cycle computer, then check the matching Garmin Cadence Sensor.
-This also fastens in place on your crank arm and does exactly the same job as the Halfords model, but you’ll pay a little extra for the Garmin logo and warranty.
+If you’ve been bitten by the Garmin bug and want a matching cadence sensor to go with your new Edge cycle computer, then check the matching Garmin Edge Cadence Sensor 2.
+This also fastens in place on your crank arm and features ANT+ connectivity and Bluetooth Low Energy technology which allows you to send your cadence data to apps, compatible devices, and fitness equipment.

 Best fitness watches

-If you’re one of the millions of people in the UK who is currently measuring their cycling activity with a FitBit or similar, then you’re likely missing out on lots of information about your ride, as well as some great extra features that can be found on dedicated cycling smartwatches in 2019.
+If you’re one of the millions of people in the UK who is currently measuring their cycling activity with a FitBit or similar, then you’re likely missing out on lots of information about your ride, as well as some great extra features that can be found on dedicated cycling smartwatches.